 5. Use a floured 3-inch biscuit cutter or round cookie cutter to cut out 8 shortcake biscuits.
 You can reform the scraps to make more shortcakes if you want.

-6. Line a large baking sheet with parchment paper.
-Place the biscuits on the baking sheet about 1 inch apart.
-Brush the tops with heavy cream and sprinkle with sugar for a crunchy sugar topping, if desired.
+6. Place the biscuits about 1 inch apart on a large prepared baking sheet lined with parchment paper.
+Brush the tops with the cream and sprinkle with sugar for a crunchy topping, if desired.
 Bake at 425°F for 15 minutes or until the tops are golden brown.
-Cool the homemade biscuits on the baking sheet for at least 20 minutes.
+Transfer the biscuits to a wire rack and cool completely.

-7. Make the whipped cream by beating the cold heavy whipping cream, sugar, and vanilla extract in an electric mixer or stand mixer fitted with a whisk attachment on medium-high speed until soft peaks form.
-Chill the homemade whipped cream until ready to serve.
+7. Make the whipped cream by beating the cold heavy whipping cream, sugar, and vanilla extract in an electric mixer (hand mixer) or stand mixer fitted with a whisk attachment on medium-high speed until soft peaks form.

 - Mix the strawberries and sugar at the very beginning.
 This will give the sugar time to draw the liquid out of the berries, making them extra juicy.

-- You can cut the butter into the dough using a food processor, if desired.
-Add the dry ingredients to the bowl of a food processor, pulse to combine, then add the butter.
+- You can cut the butter into the dough using a food processor if desired.
+Add the dry ingredients to the bowl of a food processor and pulse to combine.
+Then add the cubed butter.
 Pulse 3 or 4 times just to break down the butter pieces.
-Pour in the buttermilk mixture and pulse a few more times just until the dough starts to get shaggy (it will still resemble large coarse crumbs).
+Pour in the buttermilk mixture and pulse a few more times just until the dough starts to get shaggy (it will still be crumbly).
 Turn it out on the counter and work it together into a single ball as directed in the recipe.

-- For taller biscuits: Place the biscuits close to each other on the baking sheet, but not touching.
-Leaving about an inch between them is perfect.
+- For taller biscuits, place the biscuits close to each other on the baking sheet, but not touching.
+Leaving about 1 inch between them is perfect.
 Doing so actually helps them rise taller during baking, versus if you spread them out farther apart.

 - Biscuit cutter tip: Press straight down with the cutter and don’t twist.
-Twisting seals the edge and prevents the shortcake from rising well.
+Twisting seals the edge and prevents the biscuits from rising well.

 Frequently Asked Questions

-Buttermilk is so easy to make at home with 2 ingredients, so you don’t need to run to the store to buy a carton!
-To make buttermilk, add a cup of whole milk to a jar along with a tablespoon of lemon juice or white vinegar.
+To make homemade buttermilk, combine 1 cup of whole milk along with a tablespoon of lemon juice or white vinegar.
 Stir, set aside for 10 minutes, and voila!
-The homemade buttermilk is ready to make strawberry shortcakes.
+The buttermilk substitute is ready!

 If you’ve tried this strawberry shortcake recipe, then don’t forget to rate it and let me know how you got on in the comments below.
 I love hearing from you!